MyUNiDAYS/unidays-dotnet/README.md

 - WithUNiDAYSDiscountPercentage(`decimal`)
 - WithNewCustomer(`bool`)

-Only chain the values that you have been asked to provide.
-You do not need to use all of these methods.
+Only chain the values that you have contractually agreed to provide.
+It is not a requirement to use every method.

 The final call to be chained is `.Build()` which creates the object.